Art-Sells/Arells/Build-Notes.md

 - Create New Export Wallet Address for Selling and Exporting USDC/CBBTC
 - **fix Selling Discrepancy Issue (VERY IMPORTANT)**
 - Sell Test (HPMContext)
-- - (start here first since taking from highest HPAP) if acVactTaa > 0.00000, subtract $sellAmount + 3% (in BTC format) from aBTC before initiating vatopGroups selling algo and incrementing into soldAmounts.
+- - (start here first since taking from highest HPAP) if acVactTaa > 0.00000, subtract $sellAmount + 3% (in BTC format) before initiating vatopGroups selling algo and incrementing into soldAmounts.
 Then initiate sellWBTC"Function"(from Smart Contract).
 - - (if acVactTaa <= 0.00000, then else here) if acVactDas > 0.00, increment $sellAmount into soldAmounts(this is already baked into the HPM algorithm).
 Then initiate sellUSDC"Function"(from Smart Contract).
 - Test Sell (without HPM)
 - Testnet (with HPM (Increase/Decrease Bitcoin Price)) WBTC/USDC trading/swapping based on MASS & FA(Fee Arbitration)